-With Medicines for Malaria Venture we have also developed the first single-dose medicine, tafenoquine, to treat relapsing malaria.
-We will work with partners to provide tafenoquine at an affordable price in endemic countries, to maximise access to those who need it most, as part of global efforts to eradicate malaria.
+With Medicines for Malaria Venture we have also developed the first single-dose medicine, tafenoquine (Krintafel/Kozensis), to treat P. vivax malaria.
+We work with partners to provide tafenoquine at an affordable price in endemic countries, to maximise access to those who need it most, as part of global efforts to eradicate malaria.

 Beyond HIV, TB and malaria we continue to pursue the most promising scientific leads in global health research, particularly in neglected tropical diseases (NTDs).
 NTDs affect more than one billion people in some of the world’s poorest communities.
 They cause disability, disfiguration and death, they stretch healthcare budgets and they severely constrain development opportunities.

-And our Global Health Pharma R&D unit in Tres Cantos has over 100 scientists working on potential new medicines for TB and malaria, alongside research into a number of NTDs such as kinetoplastid diseases and causes of childhood diarrhoea.
+Our Global Health Pharma R&D unit in Tres Cantos has over 80 scientists working on potential new medicines for TB and malaria, as well as NTDs such as Chagas disease, leishmaniasis and sleeping sickness.

 Read our stories

 TB: uniting scientists to tackle one of the world’s biggest killers

 Tuberculosis (TB) is one of the top ten causes of deaths worldwide.